About this wiki

 The Method Recommendation Tool (MRT) is a digital tool designed to broaden your perspective on scientific methods.
 You select three scientific methods that you like and that you are familiar with.
 Based on their underlying Design Criteria (see below), the MRT creates a profile and then recommends five other scientific methods for each method that share traits with the selected ones, highlighting what you might be interested in.
 You can then read about these methods on the Wiki and broaden and / or sharpen your methdological profile.

 Design Criteria of Methods

 At the core of the Method entries on the Wiki lie the Design Criteria of Scientific Methods.
 If you want to read more about the idea behind it, please refer to the Design Criteria of Methods entry.
 In short, the idea is to challenge the prevalent assumption that each scientific discipline must be restricted to a narrow set of scientific methods.
 Instead, the Wiki suggests that methods should be selected according to the intended type of created knowledge.
-To show that methods are not bound to disciplines, the Wiki categorizes every major scientific method in Sustainability Science using four different design criteria:
+To show that methods are not bound to disciplines, the Wiki categorizes every presented scientific method according to four different design criteria:

 - Quantitative - Qualitative

 - Inductive - Deductive

 - Spatial scale: Individual - System - Global